meta-company/makex/documents/source/trouble.md

 ## Problems

-### My program completes sucessfully, but still has an non-zero exit code.
+### My program completes successfully, but still has a non-zero exit code.

 At the moment, you'll need to fix your tool or wrap it in a script/executable that handles the error and returns a non-zero exit code.